Diploma of Health CareTaking care of the nation’s health - on track for nursing.

 Registered nurse – with further study, or on completion of the Bachelor of Nursing, you can choose to specialise in a range of fields such as aged care, community practice, emergency, intensive care, medical health, midwifery, oncology, pediatrics, palliative care, and women’s health.

-Diploma of Health Care COVID-19 contingency plan
+Diploma of Health Care planning COVID-19 for 2022

 Sample program structure